 - Tips for Successful Proposals

 Masternodes on the ANON blockchain do more than just verify transactions.
-Masternode operators have the ability to vote on, and create proposals to influence the future of the coin for good!
-In fact, any community member can submit a proposal, though the masternode operators are the ones tasked with voting on it.
+Masternode operators have the ability to vote on proposals to influence the future of the coin for good!
+All ANON community members can submit proposals, and the masternode operators then vote on them.

-Decentralized Governance by Blockchain (DGBB), is a feature introduced by DASH as an attempt to solve the problems of governance and funding in the crypto space.
-Governance is difficult in decentralized projects as there are no central authorities to make decisions for the project, typically all of the decisions will be left to the developers.
+Decentralized Governance by Blockchain (DGBB), is a feature most famously used by DASH as an attempt to solve the problems of governance and funding in the crypto space.
+Governance is difficult in decentralized projects.
+As there are no central authorities to make decisions for the project, typically all of the decisions will be left to the developers.

-Instead of leaving all of the decisions up to the developers, some of the responsibility is passed over to the community and masternode owners on the network.
-Decentralized Governance allows each masternode to vote for or against a proposal, submitted by other masternode owners or ANON holders.
-DGBB provides the means to initiate and fund grassroots ideas for the benefit of the coin and community!
+Instead of leaving all of the decisions up to the developers, with DGBB some of the responsibility is passed over to the community and masternode owners on the network.
+Decentralized Governance allows each masternode to vote for or against a proposal, submitted by the ANON community or other masternode owners.
+DGBB provides the means to initiate and fund grassroots ideas for the benefit of the coin and community.

 Proposals can be generated easily though the use of the ANON proposal generator.
 In order to submit a proposal, a payment of 100 ANON is required.
 This ensures that proposals have some weight behind them and are not scams or jokes or memes.
 Once the fee has been paid, the transaction is irreversible.
 The 100 ANON is then burnt and removed from circulation.
+The proposal itself may contain a detail that 100 ANON is paid from the requested superblock amount to refund the proposal maker, though this can only occur for a winning proposal.
+It is up to the proposal maker to include this in their proposal if they wish.
 Once proposals are live they can not be modified.